 When multiple signals are displayed in a graph, they can be arranged such that signals do not overlap.
-The F Arrange axes button on the graph toolbar and the option Arrange axes in the graph's popup menu give the following actions:
+The F Arrange axes button on the graph toolbar and the option Arrange axes in the graph's popup menu give the following modes:

 Action Description

+Off The Arrange mode is switched off.
+Signals

+are shown as how the user positions them.

+When a signal is added, it will be shown 1:1,

+potentially overlapping other signals.

 1:1 All axes are shown unzoomed

 Automatic Each axis uses a whole number of divisions

 and axes are positioned without overlap.

 Axes can get different zoom factors.

 Automatic with overlap Each axis uses a whole number of divisions

 and axes are positioned with overlap.
 Axes

 can get different zoom factors.

 1:N All axes are evenly divided and they are po-

 sitioned without overlap.
 All axes get the

 same zoom factor.

 1:N with overlap All axes are evenly divided and they are po-

 sitioned with 50% overlap.
-All axes get the

-same zoom factor.
+All axes get the same zoom factor.

+1:M

-1:M Each axis uses a whole number of divisions
+1.101 Each axis uses a whole number of divisions

 and axes are positioned without overlap.
-All

-axes get the same zoom factor.
+All axes get the same zoom factor.

 1:M with overlap Each axis uses a whole number of divisions

 and axes are positioned with overlap.
 All

 axes get the same zoom factor.

-axes get the sume zoom factor.